myyerrol/linux-tool-configs/README.md

   $> ./setup.sh --install
   ```

-- **Because the installation of ZSH may cause the current script to exit, you can copy the `.zshrc` file to `HOME` manually to solve this problem:**
+- **Because the installation of ZSH will cause the current script to exit, you should copy the `.zshrc` file to `HOME` manually to solve this problem:**
 mar
   ```bash
   $> cp -ipv ./zsh/.zshrc ${HOME}